Shiva108/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 ---

-_By systematically learning and adapting, your AI red teaming program matures—helping organizations stay resilient amid the evolving risks and rewards of intelligent systems._
+_By systematically learning and adapting, your AI red teaming program matures - helping organizations stay resilient amid the evolving risks and rewards of intelligent systems._

 ![Banner](assets/banner.svg)